hkirk/swtafp-slides/slides/11/actor-1.md

 #### Supervision

-* Actor only supervise actors directly below
+* Actor only supervise children
 * Supervision 'starts' when something goes wrong e.g. an exception in a child actor
     * Wrapped in a `Failure` mesages
 * Parent actor handle message based on